evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

     `local_file`
 -   `remote_file`: the S3 path to get the file from
 -   `bucket`: the S3 bucket to use.
+-   `region`: AWS region of the bucket, defaults to us-east-1.
 -   `build_variants`: list of buildvariants to run the command for, if missing/empty will run for all
 -   `optional`: boolean: if set, won't error if the file isn't found or there's an error with downloading.